dustinpfister/blog_posts/_posts/nodejs-cli-edit.md

 I also make use of several middileware modules for this project that preform the actions of opening and writing files in the target folder.

 ## 3 - the /edit/commands/middleware files

+In this section I will be going over the server [express middileware](/2018/06/25/express-middleware/) methods that I have put together for this project.

 ### 3.1 - file-open

+This middleware opens a current file, and then sends back the contents of that file.

 ```js
 // open a file